Complete guide to using CodeGraph for code analysis.

 Hybrid Search Mode¶

-Combine semantic and structural search:
+Combine semantic (ChromaDB) and structural (DuckDB CPG) search:

 from src.agents.retriever_agent import RetrieverAgent